 Balance breeds loyalty

 “You get more loyalty from staff when you fit in around their lifestyle.
-We have a kid’s space in our Melbourne and Sydney offices, with a good hour of entertainment for kids up to the age of 12 years old.
+We [had] a kid’s space in our Melbourne and Sydney offices, with a good hour of entertainment for kids up to the age of 12 years old.

-“Allowing men and women to balance their career and home life should be taken 100 per cent seriously.
+“Allowing men and women to balance their careers and home life should be taken 100 per cent seriously.
 It makes no difference to the client because they still get a timely and quality service, but it makes a huge difference to that family.”

 The power of diversity